Neurogenic Bladder in Children

 Call for an Appointment 855-855-6484

-A neurogenic bladder may be diagnosed when nerve damage causes the bladder muscles to stop functioning properly.
-This can result in urine leakage (urinary incontinence) and urine retention, when the bladder cannot fully empty.
-Urinary tract infections can also occur.
+A neurogenic bladder occurs when a birth defect or nerve damage causes the bladder muscles to stop functioning properly.
+This can result in urine leakage (urinary incontinence) and urine retention (when the bladder cannot fully empty).
+Urinary tract infections (UTIs) can also occur.
+In severe cases, the bladder can develop dangerously high pressures that can damage the kidneys.

-While a neurogenic bladder cannot be cured, Duke pediatric urologists offer the most advanced treatment options.
+While a neurogenic bladder cannot be cured, Duke pediatric urologists offer the most advanced diagnostic tests and treatment options.
 We help your child cope with the condition, manage the symptoms, prevent complications, and live a normal life.
+Our goals for your child are to protect the kidneys, prevent UTIs, and prevent urine leakage.

 Find a Neurogenic Bladder in Children Doctor